 When I was younger, I thought that was just the way things were.
 I even took my action-packed story ideas and changed the protagonists to guys, since that’s all I saw in the stories I liked.
 But college did a lot to help me spread my creative wings, and around the time I started seriously pursuing comics as a career, I thought, “Screw it.
 I’m going to make the stories I want to see.
 With BADASS WOMEN.”

 I think a lot of other women had the same epiphany because soon after, I was finding all sorts of movies, shows, and comics with badass female protagonists I could get behind.
 It’s awesome to see the plethora of stories and experiences that have been represented since.
-The media’s really heading in a cool direction now.
+The media’s heading in a cool direction now.

 Is there any specific reason why you make Badass woman comics?

-Samby Sayward: It started out just as self-indulgence.
+Samby Sayward: It started just as self-indulgence.
 I wanted to see myself in stories and genres that, historically, I had not.
 And I wanted to flip the script.
 To call out the tropes that belittled and objectified women.

 I think my motivations have grown from that though.
 Seeing so many people relate to my work, and their excitement at feeling represented adds fuel to my creative fire.
 There’s a real need for diverse representation without stereotypes.
 And though my main focus is badass women, I hope that over time I can give everyone that joy of seeing themselves in a story they love.

 What’s your comic “Daughters of Grimm” about?

 Samby Sayward: “Daughters of Grimm” is a coming-of-age story about five young women aiming to be heroes in a world that thinks them better as damsels.
 Set a few generations after the original Grimm fairy tales, each Daughter follows in the footsteps of a hero they idolize until a “Grimm” vision weaves their narratives together for a larger quest.